-It is too soon to tell if COVID-19 coronavirus affects people’s bodies differently according to gender, but evidence shows that women and girls are especially vulnerable to global health crises.
+It is too soon to tell if COVID-19 coronavirus affects people’s bodies differently according to sex, but evidence shows that women and girls are especially vulnerable to global health crises.

 The COVID-19 coronavirus is a highly contagious respiratory illness spread through human-to-human transmission.
 Women, who make up 70% of the health and social service workforce, are on the frontlines of the response effort to treat and stop the spread of the virus.

 As countries worldwide have closed schools and set travel restrictions in the wake of the coronavirus pandemic, mothers around the globe are faced with the burden of balancing childcare and working at home.
 These responsibilities are in addition to the disproportionate amount of domestic labor women already do.

 Organizations dedicated to women’s health are urging the world to consider gender in coronavirus relief efforts.
 The United Nations Population Fund (UNFPA) released a gender guidance document on March 19, and UN Women shared a COVID-19 checklist on March 20 for policy- and decision-makers working to address the global pandemic.

 “An effective response to pandemics needs to really look at gender dynamics in a meaningful way,” Sarah Hendriks, UN Women policy director, told Global Citizen.